gcallah/MiscWriting/VoiceOfCommunity/voices.md

 https://www.worldfuturefund.org/wffmaster/Reading/Germany/mussolini.htm

-The many valuable qualities that Gentile attributes to fascism are disfigured by the introduction of this totalitarian element, much like several beautiful voices in a piece of music can be ruined by the introduction of a single brash and dominating instrument.
+The many valuable qualities that Gentile sees in fascism are disfigured by the introduction of this totalitarian element, much as the harmony of several beautiful voices in a piece of music can be ruined by the introduction of a single brash and dominating instrument.

 Clearly, the most difficult community to bring into conversation with the other communities is the revolutionary one.
 But I suggest this is not impossible.
 If, as thinkers like Bosanquet and Gentile realized in regard to the state, we